 Static.
 There was a crackle, as the public affairs officer’s scheduled voice fell from the speakers embedded in the ceiling.

 This is Florin Control.
-We’ve now had our scheduled
+We’ve had Loss Of Signal, now.

-with a high point of about 115 point 9 kilometers and a low point,
+h-high point of about 115 point 9 kilometers, and a low point —or,

-At 131 hours, 3 minutes, this is Florin Control, Brightvale.
+revolution.
+At 131 hours, 3 minutes, this is Florin Control,